 The new process for being a CIT

-What are some ways you feel you would be a good leader and role model for camp?
+- What are some ways you feel you would be a good leader and a role model for camp?

-Are you more interested in programming or being in a counselor group with campers?
-Or both?
+- Are you more interested in programming or being a counselor with campers? or both?
 Why?

-How will you stay motivated and keep to the expectations of being a?
+- How will you stay motivated and keep to the expectations of being a CIT?

 A phone interview will be scheduled with the Day or Adventure Camp Director.
 Once the questions are uploaded, an interview will be scheduled.
 The interview will be 30 minutes maximum.
 If a camper registers late and comes to camp without a phone interview, a camp leadership staff will interview that potential CIT at Bretton Woods.

-A training session at Bretton Woods for s will be held prior to the summer.
+A training session at Bretton Woods for CITs will be held prior to the summer.
 The time and location are TBD, but we will announce the details on a later date.
-The Camp Director would like all the s to attend, even if they are only attending one week this summer.
+The Camp Director would like all CITs to attend, even if they are only attending one week of summer.
 Training will give CITs resources to be more successful in their role, ask questions, and be prepared to be the best leader they can be while at Bretton Woods.
-The earlier the camp director receives the camper questions the better (even if they are a week 7), because then the camper can be involved in the training day prior to the summer.
+The earlier the camp director receives the camper questions the better ( even if they are a CIT for week 7), because then the camper can be involved in the training prior to the summer.

 At Camp thewill

-Construct 2 goals for themselves per week and check in with thedirector.
+- Construct 2 goals for themselves per week and check in with the CIT director

-Learn and practice advocating for themselves.
-If they want more responsibility or if they are overwhelmed.
+- Learn and practice advocating for themselves during the camp week.
+They can advocate if they want more responsibility, if they are overwhelmed, or any other reason.

-Be an advocate for campers if they are having a hard time at camp.
+- Be an advocate for campers if they are having a hard time at camp or any other reason